renuka-fernando/hackgen/README.md

 }
 ```

-### 03. Test Generator File
+### 03. Test Generator Programme
 Create a file [ClockDelay.py](src/example/ClockDelay.py) in the same directory the [Logic.py](src/example/Logic.py) file contains.

-Create the class `ClockDelayInputFormat` extending `TestInputFormat` and overriding `inputs()` method with constraints and input format identified in the second step.
+Create the class `ClockDelayInputFormat` extending `TestInputFormat` and overriding `inputs(difficult_level)` method with constraints and input format identified in the second step.

+You can introduce difficulty with using `difficult_level` value which is between 0 and 9 inclusively [0-9].
 ```py
 import random